 Other organizations fill in the literary gaps.
 There’s the Rhode Island Center for the Book, which “celebrates reading, writing, making, and sharing books.”
 Each summer in the town of Warren, the Rhode Island Writers Colony provides a group of literary artists of color a room of their own.
 The Association of Rhode Island Authors (ARIA), which promotes local book authors, began in 2012 with six authors and now has over three hundred members.

 credit: Alexandra DeFurio

 Now entering the Rhode Island mix is GrubStreet.
 In the past two years, I’ve been spearheading GrubStreet’s effort to expand our creative writing classes in the Ocean State.
-This fall, five instructors are teaching sixteen workshops and seminars for adults in fiction, poetry, personal essay/memoir, screenwriting, playwriting, and publishing.
-They begin September 17 at the local arts high school School One in Providence.
+This winter and spring, six instructors are offering 19 different workshops, seminars and free events for adults in fiction, personal essay/memoir, screenwriting, novel, travel writing, sci-fi and fantasy, world-building and more.
+They begin January 28 and into the winter and spring.
+Classes are held at the local arts high school School One and the new creative community center What Cheer Writers Club in Providence.

 As for The Providence Athenæum, it’s still kicking, and continues to be a cultural center and site for author talks and writing activity.